What is Matcha

 Expiration and storage

-In Japan, the ‘best-before’ date for matcha tea is controlled by law: real, quality matcha is best within 6-8 months of production.
+In Japan, the ‘best-before’ date for matcha is controlled by law: genuine, quality matcha is best within 6-8 months after production.

-After opening a matcha can it is best to use within one month.
+After opening a can it is best to consume the matcha within one month.

-Matcha tea doesn’t spoil, but with time (especially after exposure to oxygen) it loses flavor and color.
-To prevent that from happening faster, the correct storing is crucial.
+Matcha doesn’t spoil, but with time (especially after exposure to oxygen) it loses flavor and color.
+To prevent that from happening faster, it is crucial to store it properly.
+We suggest you leave the matcha in its original packaging, and sift only the amount you will consume within a couple of days.

 Used twice a week (or less):